chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 Is it possible to use the Charge Control C as a DC charge controller?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, for prototypes it’s possible to use the Charge Control C as DC SECC for DIN 70121 or ISO 15118.
+For prototype use cases, it is possible to use the Charge Control C as DC SECC for DIN 70121 or ISO 15118.
-But the Charge Control C was designed with the AC use case in mind.
+However, due to the strict timing requirements, the Charge Control C is not intended for production use in DC applications for safety reasons.
+The Charge Control C was designed with the AC use case in mind.

 How can I use CAN with Charge Control C?